Cars

 fuzzy Mini in Bristol in those years whose owner had the bad luck to

-have a parking spot under a row of lime trees that harboured hundreds
+have a parking spot under a row of lime trees ---- get out the wire brush and "Vim"!

 he is today, beside his proudly-owned 1945 US Navy Jeep in totally mint

 and original condition.
-A happy man!
-My sincere thanks to Rob Harrad and Jim Potter
+A happy man.
+Sincere thanks to Rob Harrad and Jim Potter

-popular 1970 World Champion passed away in 2009.
-I think we've all known a tall
+popular 1970 World Champion Jim Esau passed away in 2009.
+At some time we've all known a tall

-lanky chap just like Jim at some point, always cheerful and usually called 'Tiny' or'
+lanky chap just like Jim, always cheerful and inevitably called 'Tiny' or 'Lofty' ---- a very British character.
+Below, "Big

 Goodman replica.

-parked at Roy's for a while!
+parked for a good while.
 Roger also raced in the 70's and

 80's under 305 and 47.
 Then white-top Stuart Hardy #181, down from County Durham, raced from 1968 to 1974.
 Lastly, Roy's own F1, #163;

-he was relentless, racing for 34 (count 'em, thirty-four) long years in
+he was relentless, racing for many, many years in

-BriSCA, in both formula, and at the time this photo was taken Roy was
+BriSCA, in both formulas, and at the time this photo was taken Roy was

 Crookes raced in the sixties and seventies from his Sheffield base.

-February 2010: Five photos of Marian Palmoswki and his 383 car [see the "SENIORS IN THE SIXTIES" section for biography] In 1974, Marian's car had a Ford Anglia 105E roof, and used a monster 7.5 litre Oldsmobile V-8.
-Front view, and rear three-quarter view, at Marian's garage.
-Then, at [possibly] Brafield in 1971, Marian and son John;
+Five photos of Marian Palmowski and his 383 car In 1974, Marian's car had a Ford Anglia 105E roof, and used a monster 7.5 litre Oldsmobile V-8. [see the "SENIORS IN THE SIXTIES" section for Marian's biography]

-whose local track was Belle Vue (starting at age 6 years), this site now has a bundle of early-1970's photographs.
+whose local track was Belle Vue (where Alan starting spectating at age 6), for a bundle of early-1970's photographs.
 The

 photos Alan sent were taken at Rochdale, Hednesford, White City,

-Wembley, Stike, (and one rare b/w snapshot from Lesieux, Normandy in
+Wembley, Stoke, and one rare b/w snapshot from Lesieux, Normandy in

-1966).
-I will distribute the photos among any existing driver
+1966.
+I will distribute the photos among existing driver

 shots --- but of course where there are several cars in view, I'll